How Can I Tell if My Homes Air Quality is Bad?

-If you’re uncertain whether your Bishop home has bad indoor air quality (IAQ), it likely does.
+If you’re uncertain whether your Bishop home has poor indoor air quality (IAQ), it probably does.

 We are indoors a lot.
-In fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses could be 2–5 times more polluted than outdoors, which can lead to long-term health problems.
+As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times worse than outdoors, which can create long-term health issues.

-We’ve compiled a list of the most common sources of bad IAQ, the issues they make and how you can fix these indoor air pollutants.
-If you’re troubled by the air inside your home, we advise chatting with a specialist like Bishop Heating & Air Conditioning about which solutions are ideal for your house.
+We’ve compiled a list of the most frequent origins of bad IAQ, the problems they create and how you can remedy these indoor air pollutants.
+If you’re troubled by the air inside your residence, we advise talking with a professional like Bishop Heating & Air Conditioning about which products are best for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals released by regular household things.
+Volatile organic compounds, or VOCs, are fumes released by common household products.

 • Furniture